OpenGPTX/docs/DGX/dgx-vscode-remote-ssh.md

 # Vscode remote-ssh development

-This doc outlines the steps necessary to setup Spark with Delta Lake on Kubeflow.
-It allows running Spark jobs inside the notebooks.
+This doc shows the setup and configuration of the vscode remote-ssh plugin.

 ## Why

 On the one hand, it is very convinient to use vscode locally.
 It is fast, responsive and is perfectly integrated with copy&paste.
-On the other hand, the power of the DGX node with 126 CPU cores and 8 GPUs (each 80GB VRAM) and up to 30 TB NVME storage is impressive.
+On the other hand, the power of the DGX node with 128 CPU cores and 8 GPUs (each 80GB VRAM) and up to 30 TB NVME storage is impressive.
 Why not combinding both worlds with the vscode plugin `remote-ssh`.
 With this setup, the vscode runs locally on your Laptop while the files/repo are located on DGX and everything is even executed on the DGX remotely.

 You can use it for running python, model training, Spark and more on powerful hardware.